canonical/ubuntu-security-documentation/docs/common-mistakes/direct-deb-download-overview.rst

-Whenever installing software from Ubuntu's official repositories, that software will automatically receive security patches and updates through the standard ``apt`` update process (contigent on the Ubuntu release being under active support, learn more `here <https://ubuntu.com/about/release-cycle>`_).
+Whenever installing software from Ubuntu's official repositories, that software will automatically receive security patches and updates through the standard ``apt`` update process (contingent on the Ubuntu release being under active support, learn more `here <https://ubuntu.com/about/release-cycle>`_).
 If a standalone :file:`.deb` is installed instead, this automatic security and update process is completely bypassed.
 Updates need to be manually applied, potentially leaving a system